macDev26/Course_Project_DA221M/README.md

 - **AI-Powered Word Suggestions**: Receive intelligent suggestions based on your guesses
 - **RL Bot Learning**: Watch as the bot learns from its experiences across game sessions
 - **Dynamic Vocabulary**: The bot expands and refines its vocabulary based on game outcomes
-- **Session Statistics**: Track performance across multiple games in a session
+- **Session Statistics**: Track performance across multiple games in a session.

 ## Installation